Romuald-Yapo/Data-Science-Projects/README.md

 ## Projects

-1. Dog Breed Classification
+1. Efficient Deep Learning Models for Image Classification
-2. Classification of solutions of a Capacitated Vehicle Routing Problem (Well known problem in Operation Research)
-3. Bulldozers Prices Predictions
-4. Class Activation Map for explainability and understanding of CNN and object detection models
+2. Class Activation Map for explainability and understanding of CNN and object detection models
+3. RNN and LSTM Introduction
+4. Classification of solutions of a Capacitated Vehicle Routing Problem
+5. Dog Breed Classification
+6. Bulldozers Prices Predictions

 ## How to Navigate

 Each project is organized in its own directory.
-The jupyter notebook for each project is contained in separate folders.
+The jupyter notebook and python files for each project are contained in separate folders.
 Project global description is available within each project folder in the `README file`.